 The quality of your participation is more important than the quantity.
 Positive contributions are those that advance the discussion by presenting new ideas or insights, or building on others' comments, or presenting a counterpoint to others' comments in a respectful way.
 Talking without positively contributing to the discussion will not result in the best grade for in-class contributions.
 However, note that positive contributions are not necessarily "right" answers.
 You should experiment and take risks.
 "Wrong" answers can also be instructive, and debate is often a good way to learn.

-Case Homework (10% of grade)
+Asynch Class Completion (15% of grade)

-Objective: Think about how the week's theory readings apply to the case
+Objective: Solidify your understanding of the week's theory readings by completing the asynchronous exercises